SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 When Apama is used in a multi-tenant microservice, the Apama application must be written to be multi-tenant aware.
 For more information, see [Working with multi-tenant deployments]({{< link-apama-webhelp >}}index.html#page/pam-webhelp%2Fco-ConApaAppToExtCom_cumulocity_working_with_multi_tenant_deployments.html) in the Apama documentation.

-The following permissions are required by the microservice in order to start up and and use all features in the Cumulocity IoT transport from EPL.
+The following permissions are required by the microservice in order to start up and use all features in the {{< product-c8y-iot >}} transport from EPL.
 These are set with requiredRoles in the microservice manifest.

 - ROLE_APPLICATION_MANAGEMENT_READ
 - ROLE_INVENTORY_READ